 Tiered pricing

-Merchants often prefer tiered pricing as the model is simple.
-They can choose a payment processor that offers pricing options that best match the transaction types they handle.
-Payment processors estimate all the costs of processing credit cards and bundle all the fees into tiers.
+With tiered pricing, merchants can choose a payment processor that offers pricing options that best match the transaction types they handle.
+With this model, the processor estimates all the costs of processing credit cards and bundles all the fees into tiers.

 However, this also leads to the biggest disadvantage of the tiered pricing model—lack of transparency.
 Merchants are usually unaware of how payment processors have categorized transactions, why certain fees apply, and why others don’t.